huohuoren4/docs/python/pytest/how_to_guides/use_plugin.md

 You may also discover more plugins through a [pytest- pypi.org search](https://pypi.org/search/?q=pytest-).

-## Requiring/Loading plugins in a test module or conftest file
+## Requiring/Loading plugins in a test module or conftest file {#requiring-loading-plugins-in-a-test-module-or-conftest-file}

 You can require plugins in a test module or a conftest file using `pytest_plugins`: